fin-cli/handbook/references/behat-steps/when-i-run-try-from.md

 ```
 Scenario: My example scenario
-  When I run `wp core is-installed`
+  When I run `fin core is-installed`
   Then STDOUT should be empty

-  When I run `wp core is-installed` from 'foo/wp-content'
+  When I run `fin core is-installed` from 'foo/fin-content'
   Then STDOUT should be empty
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***